BRCA1 and BRCA2

 Learn more about breast cancer screening recommendations for women at higher risk.

 For a summary of research studies on breast MRI plus mammography versus mammography alone for women at higher risk of breast cancer, visit the Breast Cancer Research Studies section.

-BRCA1/2 mutations and risk factors for breast cancer
+BRCA1/2 inherited gene mutations and risk factors for breast cancer

-Most risk factors for breast cancer in women likely impact risk in the same way in BRCA1 and BRCA2 carriers and non-carriers.
+Most risk factors for breast cancer in women likely impact risk the same way for BRCA1 and BRCA2 carriers and non-carriers.

-However, certain reproductive and lifestyle factors may affect risk in BRCA1/2 carriers differently than in non-carriers.
+However, breast cancer risk in BRCA1/2 carriers with certain reproductive and lifestyle factors may be different from risk in non-carriers.

-- Having children and a younger age at first childbirth lower the risk of breast cancer in the general population.
-In BRCA1/2 carriers however, some studies show no link between these factors and breast cancer risk [199,201-204].
+- Having children and a younger age at first childbirth are linked to a lower risk of breast cancer in the general population.
+In BRCA1/2 carriers however, some studies show no link between these factors and breast cancer risk [223,226-229].

-- Drinking alcohol and current or recent use of birth control pills increase the risk of breast cancer in the general population.
-It’s unclear whether these factors affect risk in BRCA1/2 carriers [199,201-202,205,604].
+- Drinking alcohol and current or recent use of birth control pills are linked to an increased risk of breast cancer in the general population.
+It’s unclear whether these factors are linked to risk in BRCA1/2 carriers [223,226-227,230-231].

-Women who have a BRCA1 or BRCA2 gene mutation have medical options to help lower their risk of breast cancer:
+Women who have a BRCA1 /2 inherited gene mutation have medical options to help lower their risk of breast cancer:

 If you are a BRCA1/2 carrier, talk with your health care provider about the pros and cons of these options.